Did you know that street urchins taunted Job, spat in his face, and ran away?

 Job 30:10 says this, yet many people miss it.

 My next publication demonstrates the need for simple explanations of the Bible.
-Does this make Job 30 any clearer to you?
+Does the following narrative make Job 30 any clearer to you?